Rio Grande Mindfulness Institute (RGMI)

 The Mountain Cloud Prison Project brings mindful movement (yoga) and meditation practices into the New Mexico State Prison (PNM).
 We have several yoga teachers leading a regular weekly class at PNM.
 We hope to also offer yoga/meditation classes to correction officers within the prison.
 We also work closely with the Alternatives to Violence Project (AVP) which facilitates workshops on non violent communication with inmates and community members.
 Commitment required for volunteers is one year and one to four volunteer activities per month.

 Anyone interested in learning more about this program or interested in getting involved, please contact Johanna at the Mountain Cloud email.
-Working inside the prison is extremely rewarding, compelling and satisfying.
-It requires time and patience to become a volunteer because each volunteer is required take one or more volunteer training classes, undergo a security background check and, then cooperate with the prison officials to work out logistics and schedules.
+Working inside the prison is rewarding, compelling and satisfying.
+It requires time and patience to become a volunteer because each volunteer is required take one or more volunteer training classes, undergo a security background check and, cooperate with the prison officials to work out logistics and schedules.